GoGo Logo of A Phone

 6. Walking

 One study found that older women who walked at least 4,400 steps daily had greater longevity than those who walked 2,700 steps a day.
-The risk of death continued to decrease with more steps taken but leveled off at around 7,500 steps a day.
+Don’t let high step counts feel daunting.
+Even starting with a short walking routine around the block provides benefits.

 7. Dancing

-Dancing can be the best exercise to keep seniors healthy if you want something fun, enjoyable, and exciting.
-Dancing not only improves physical health but can also have amazing benefits of mental wellbeing and social connectedness.
-Music stimulates the brain’s reward centers, and dance activates sensory and motor circuits.
-That means dance is as beneficial for the brain as for the body!
+Dancing improves physical health and offers amazing benefits for mental well-being and social connectedness.
+Music stimulates the brain’s reward centers, and dance activates sensory and motor circuits, meaning it is as beneficial for the brain as it is for the body!

 8. Stretching